 Conclusion

-In summary, the range is a simple yet valuable statistical measure that provides a quick overview of the spread within a dataset.
+In a nutshell, the range is a simple yet valuable statistical measure that provides a quick overview of the spread within a dataset.
 By subtracting the minimum value from the maximum value, we gain insight into the total variability.
 While it has limitations, particularly its sensitivity to outliers, the range remains a fundamental tool for initial data assessment and comparison, especially when used in conjunction with other statistical measures.

 Now that you understand how to find and interpret the range, put your knowledge into practice!
 Analyze a dataset of your choice, calculate the range, and consider its implications.
 Share your findings or ask questions in the comments below to further enhance your understanding and engage with the community.